-- Homework: Students will submit answers through MyAccountingLab for Cases and end of the Chapter Exercises and Problems. - Study Plan: Multiple choice and application questions completed in MyAccountingLab used to prepare students for chapter tests. - Interactive Quizzes: Short multiple-choice quizzes for each chapter covered. - Chapter Tests: Six online objective tests on material covered will be given through MyAccountingLab. - Financial Statement Analysis Comprehensive Problem: Perform an analysis of a company's annual report. - Proctored Mid-Term in MyAccountingLab - Final Exam in MyAccountingLab
+- Homework: Students will submit answers through MyAccountingLab for Cases and end of the Chapter Exercises and Problems. - Study Plan: Multiple choice and application questions completed in MyAccountingLab used to prepare students for chapter tests. - Interactive Quizzes: Short multiple-choice quizzes for each chapter covered. - Chapter Tests: Six online objective tests on material covered will be given through MyAccountingLab. - Financial Statement Analysis Comprehensive Problem: Perform an analysis of a company's annual report. - Proctored Mid-Term in MyAccountingLab - Proctored Final Exam in MyAccountingLab

-TESTING AND PROCTORING
+TESTING

 Six objective chapter tests will be given online through MyAccountingLab.
 They will be timed and two attempts will be allowed.
 Students may use resource materials for these chapter tests.
-A proctored mid-term exam will be given.
-No resource material will be allowed during the proctored exam.
+A proctored mid-term exam and a proctored final exam will be given.
+No resource material will be allowed during proctored exams.